kamalbuilds/folksrouterwidget/README.md

 - **/packages/swap-widget-react:** React component for easy integration.
 - **/packages/swap-widget-js:** Communication library for diverse technology stacks.

-This approach ensures a scalable and maintainable solution for projects of varying technologies.
+This approach ensures a scalable and maintainable solution for our project.

 ## Core Features with their Description